Thunfischpirat/JuliaPlayground/README.md

 # JuliaPlayground
-Repository used to learn the Julia programming language.
+Repository used for the code I'm writing while learning the Julia language.